trevorvandevelde/trevorvandevelde.github.io/README.md

-#Website
+#Personal Website

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This website was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).